kobotoolbox/kpi/cypress/README.md

 # Running tests

+There are two parts to running tests:

+- **Test server.** Kpi server, but in a special cypress_testserver mode.
+This runs continuously.
+Restart it between Cypress test runs.
+- **Cypress test runner.** You can run this in command-line mode, or open an interactive browser window.

 ## How to start the test server

 If you normally run kpi with `./manage.py runserver 0.0.0.0:8000`, you can use: